Martin Bencher

 Martin Bencher (Scandinavia) A/S is a Scandinavian shipping and freight forwarding company, which was founded in the United Kingdom in 1881.

-Martin Bencher was founded in 1997 by Bo H. Drewsen and Peter Thorsoe Jensen.
+Founded in 1997 by No H. Drewsen and Peter Thorson Jensen, Martin Bencher Group was acquired by Maersk in 2023.

 History

 Business areas

 Martin Bencher Group transports all kinds of cargo - and specialize in the handling of PROJECTS and OVERSIZED / HEAVY cargo.